Myrmecophily

 Myrmecophily (lit. 'love of ants') consists of positive, mutualistic, interspecies associations between ants and a variety of other organisms, such as plants, other arthropods, and fungi.
 It may also include commensal or even parasitic interactions.

-A "myrmecophile" is an animal that associates with ants.
+A "myrmecophile" is an organism that associates with ants.
 An estimated 10,000 species of ants (Formicidae) are known, with a higher diversity in the tropics.
 In most terrestrial ecosystems, ants are ecologically and numerically dominant, being the main invertebrate predators.
 As a result, ants play a key role in controlling arthropod richness, abundance, and community structure.
 The evolution of myrmecophilous interactions has contributed to the abundance and ecological success of ants, by ensuring a dependable and energy-rich food supply, thus providing a competitive advantage for ants over other invertebrate predators.
 Most such associations are opportunistic, unspecialized, and facultative, though obligate mutualisms are common.

 As ant nests grow and become more specialized, they are more likely to house larger numbers and a greater diversity of myrmecophiles.